natesymer/sansom/README.md

 Hey [Konstantine](https://github.com/rkh), *put that in your pipe and smoke it*.

 \* Uncached.
-If a tree lookup is cached, it will be pretty much as fast as Rack.
+If a tree lookup is cached, it takes the same time as Rack.

+† Sansom's speed (compared to Sinatra) may be because it doesn't load any middleware by default.

 \** Rails loads a rich welcome page which may contribute to its slowness

 Todo